|Date of Issue||01/11/2019|

 |Responses in Irish Sign Language||Permitted||Apply|

-* Permitted at the discretion of the centre unless ICT is implicitly or explicitly excluded in the Standard being assessed or in its associated Assessment Strategy or Qualification Manual
+* Permitted at the discretion of the Training Provider unless ICT is implicitly or explicitly excluded in the Standard being assessed or in its associated Assessment Strategy or Qualification Manual

 Appendix 2 – Glossary